COSMOGRAIL/PyCS/README.md

 # PyCS
 Python Curve Shifting
 Still the best tool around to shift light curves !
+No kidding !

 ## About